pip-templates/pip-templates-env-aks/README.md

 5) Select tab Role assignments
 6) Click on Add button and select Add role assignment
 7) Select Role - Network Contributor
-8) On the input for name or email eddress type *Nebula* - this is the name of service principal application, used for creation AKS
+8) On the input for name or email eddress type *Piptemplates* - this is the name of service principal application, used for creation AKS
 9) Click on sudgested application and click Save

 * After AKS installation vm used for kubernetes cluster is closed from intertet.
 If you want to ssh to those instances first you must run `./cloud/open_ports.ps1` to open ssh access via public virtual machine ip, then you can connect to virtual machine and after everything is done - close ssh access `./cloud/close_ports.ps1`

-* Cloud env config parameters
+# Config parameters

+Config variables description

 | Variable | Default value | Description |
 |----|----|---|